sgibson91/ssi-fellowship/ssi-script.md

 When I first began working with BinderHub, I found the number of interacting technologies involved overwhelming.
 So during _The Turing Way_ Book Dashes, I sat down with a live illustrator to create this image of the BinderHub ecosystem to help clarify and visualise how these tools work together.
-Lowering the barrier to working with BinderHub via different pathways is a strong motivator for me to be involved in the community and why I'm applying for this Fellowship.
+I'd like to use the network the Fellowship will provide me with to find new and different pathways to lower the barrier to working with BinderHub.

 #### Slide 13